Student Rights and Responsibilities

 It is your right to have your letter of accommodation (referred to hereafter as LOA) sent to any and all instructors via the Student Disability Services (secure) online system.
 You may not need all accommodations for every class, but any professor that you will need an accommodation from must receive the LOA, so you must choose to have it sent.

 It is your right not to use your LOA (or choose to have it sent to your faculty members) for any class during a semester.
 This does not affect your right to have accommodations again for any subsequent semester.

 It is your right to request adjustments to your LOA regarding the accommodations for which you are eligible.
 Additions to your LOA must be supported by appropriate documentation.

 It is your right to have your disability kept confidential.
-Student Disability Services will not share information regarding your disability with any faculty, staff, parent, or other entities unless you have given written permission to do so.
+Student Disability Services will not share information regarding your disability with any faculty, staff, parents, or other entities without written permission.

 It is your right to have your approved accommodations provided for you free of charge, as mandated in the Americans with Disabilities Act.
 Student Disability Services will never charge you for classroom accommodations.

 It is your responsibility to request your electronic LOA be sent to your faculty members each semester.
 Once this is complete, it is also your responsibility to meet with each professor preferably during the first week of class, or within one week of receiving your Letter of Accommodation if it is during the semester, to review your LOA.
-The LOA becomes effective once the professor receives it and you have discussed the accommodations needed, and the LOA is not retroactive.
+The LOA becomes effective once the professor receives it and you have discussed needed accommodations.
+Accommodations are not retroactive.